SpillwaveSolutions/sql-to-text-approaches/README.md

 - Scales to large databases without context window limitations
 - Provides only relevant schema information to the LLM
 - Most efficient token usage and query generation

+### Next Steps
+There's a tremendous number of improvements that could be made from here.
+- To better handle column, selection, and table gathering.
+- Things like BM 25, re-ranking, connection weighting...etc.
+- Using custom model embeddings that have been trained either on SQL, the business domain, or both

 ## Example Usage